924 Sydenham Road

 Construction at 924 Sydenham is well underway to prepare the site to welcome the trailers.
 This includes grading, utility installation, tree protection and related activities.

 The has been a slight delay in delivering the trailers to Kingston.
-We now expect them to arrive in Kingston on Oct.
-27. They will be temporarily staged at the Cataraqui Area before being moved to the site.
+We now expect them to arrive in Kingston in early November.
+They will be temporarily staged at the Cataraqui Area before being moved to the site.
 When moving the trailers to 924 Sydenham Road, neighbours and drivers will be notified, as this will involve a scheduled road closure.
 Information about any service disruptions will be shared closer to these dates to keep the community aware of the construction activities and any impacts to the public.

 If you have questions or comments about the project, please let us know.